Can Calcium Be Bad For You

 While proper calcium intake is important for kidney health, excessive consumption of calcium, often through supplementation, may have potential risks.
 Excessive calcium intake can increase the risk of developing certain types of kidney stones, such as calcium oxalate stones.
 It is important to maintain a balanced calcium intake and consult with a healthcare professional to ensure you are within the recommended limits for your specific needs.

-See also Are Calcium Supplements Healthy
+See also Are Calcium Supplements Effective

 Calcium and Digestive Health